top of page

 Yonatan...a lover of plants and trees and a gardener of such tremendous skill, that it was his job to take care of the breathtaking grounds of Kibbutz Be'eri, grounds I am sitting in now, writing this article in, grounds which know horror, but which are still gorgeous after nearly a year of not being overly cared for, since for the better part of this past year its residents have been evacuated to a hotel in the Dead Sea area following the October 7th massacre, so I can only imagine how lush these grounds were before that Black Saturday one year ago that took so many wonderful people away from this place of paradise, and away from their families and friends and communities that loved them dearly.

 Yonatan..."A naughty boy - (but not in a bad way)," Adam was quick to clarify.
-"Just for fun, but it made him get in trouble with teachers all of the time," Adam told me, in a novel of a text, sent after I asked him to please tell me about his brother, a delicate exchange as Adam has become a friend since helping me in Israel, when I arrived last November to write about the hostages and met him writing about his friend, but he does not disclose things easily, and does not consider himself a storyteller, until all at once - he did.
+"Just for fun, but it made him get in trouble with teachers all of the time," Adam told me, in a novel of a text, sent after I asked him to please tell me about his brother, a delicate exchange as Adam has become a friend since helping me in Israel, when I arrived last November to write about the hostages and met him writing about his friend, but he does not disclose things easily, and does not consider himself a storyteller, until all at once - he became one.

 He wrote about his brother.